Mystic Energy

-Mystic Energy is an album by the British Afro rock band Osibisa.
+Mystic Energy is an album by the British band Osibisa.
 It was released in 1980 by Calibre Records.
 It continued their shift towards R&B and away from the world music style they had debuted with.
 The elephant on the cover echoes the artwork of their earlier albums.

 Critical reception

 Newsday, reviewing a reissue, wrote: "The highlife elements in many of Osibisa's arrangements often gave the band's sound a manic, frantic density that overwhelmed the melodies.
 And yet the live version of Rahsaan Roland Kirk's 'Spirit Up Above' (on Mystic Energy) is a clear reminder that Osibisa's brand of Afro-jazz was right in line with albums like Miles Davis' Bitches Brew, as well as the Africa-inspired tracks on Stevie Wonder's Songs in the Key of Life."